Maelstrom8/Mountain-Blade/README.md

 - Wabbajack can't find the game folder
    - The only thing I can recommend is actually buying the game

-- It is too slow
+- Not an issue but you're installing it on an HDD and it's awfully slow
    - Get an SSD

 ### Nexus Premium vs Non-Premium